Guidelines for Grant Making

 - Evidence of collaboration and cooperation with other organizations where appropriate

-- Muskegon Rotary welcomes applications from not for profit organizations that serve the greater Muskegon area
+- Muskegon Rotary welcomes applications from nonprofit organizations that serve the greater Muskegon area

 - Sustainability: defined as providing long-term solutions to community needs that the benefiting organization can maintain after grant funding ends